aiidateam/aiida-core/docs/source/index.rst

 Acknowledgements
 ****************

-This work is supported by the `MARVEL National Centre for Competency in Research`_ funded by the `Swiss National Science Foundation`_, as well as by the `MaX European Centre of Excellence`_ funded by the Horizon 2020 EINFRA-5 program, Grant No. 676598.
+This work is supported by:
+* the `MARVEL National Centre for Competency in Research`_ funded by the `Swiss National Science Foundation`_;
+* the `MaX European Centre of Excellence`_ funded by the Horizon 2020 EINFRA-5 program, Grant No. 676598;
+* the `swissuniversities P-5 project "Materials Cloud"`_.

 .. image:: images/MARVEL.png
    :height: 100px